mrzool/mrzool.github.io/unix/index.md

 # {{page.title}}

 As summarized by Eric S. Raymond in [*The Art of Unix Programming*](http://homepage.cs.uri.edu/~thenry/resources/unix_art/index.html) (2003).
-I find that a lot of these principles can be applied to web design and development as well:
+I find that a lot of these principles can be also applied to web design:

 ## Rule of Modularity
 Write simple parts connected by clean interfaces.